Konica Minolta Unveils AccurioLabel 400 Press

 About Konica Minolta

-Konica Minolta Business Solutions U.S.A., Inc. is a leader in industrial and commercial printing and packaging solutions.
-With a comprehensive portfolio of production print offerings, it delivers the latest innovations in printing, applications and expertise.
-Its All Covered IT Services division offers a range of IT strategy, support, and network security solutions across all verticals.
-Konica Minolta has been recognized as the #1 Brand for Customer Loyalty in the MFP Office Copier Market by Brand Keys for fifteen consecutive and is proud to be ranked on the Forbes 2021 America's Best-in-State employers list.
-The company received Keypoint Intelligence’s BLI 2021 A3 Line of The Year Award and BLI 2021-2023 Most Color Consistent A3 Brand Award for its bizhub i-Series.
+Konica Minolta Business Solutions (Canada) Ltd. is reshaping and revolutionizing the workplace to achieve true connectivity through the Intelligent Connected Workplace.
+With our comprehensive portfolio, we deliver solutions to leverage mobility and cloud services and optimize business processes with workflow automation.
+Konica Minolta's IT Services Division offers a range of IT strategy, support and network security solutions across all verticals.
+Konica Minolta has been recognized by Brand Keys as the #1 Brand for Customer Loyalty in the MFP Office Copier market for 14 consecutive years.
 Konica Minolta, Inc. has been named to the Dow Jones Sustainability World Index for nine years in a row.
-Konica Minolta partners with its customers to give shape to ideas and work to bring value to our society.
-For more information, please visit us online and follow Konica Minolta on Facebook, YouTube, LinkedIn and Twitter.
+We partner with our customers to give shape to ideas and work to bring value to our society.
+For more information, please visit www.konicaminolta.ca and follow Konica Minolta on LinkedIn, YouTube, Facebook, Twitter (@KonicaMinoltaCA), and Instagram!